 Objective: To assess the age-related trends in mortality from COPD in middle-aged and elderly populations of Lithuania during a 10-year period (1989 to 1998).

 Methods: Annual mortality was reported as the age-standardized mortality rates.
 Mortality rates were standardized to the 1989 European population.
 Trends in mortality were assessed by logarithmic regression coefficient β that, expressed by percentage, estimated the average annual change in mortality.

-.
-According to logarithmic regression analysis, mortality from COPD was decreasing.
-The annual change in mortality associated with COPD in Lithuanian men aged 35 to 64 years was − 5.7% (p = 0.002), and in the elderly (≥ 65 years) was − 2.9% (p = 0.001); in women, the annual change was − 7.2% (p = 0.006) and − 2.5% (p = 0.03), respectively.
-Thus, mortality from COPD was decreasing faster in the middle-aged group than in the elderly group.
+Results: Analysis of mortality from COPD in the Lithuanian population during this 10 years revealed that mortality rates directly related to older age, and the indexes of men in various age groups were twofold to threefold greater than those of women.
+Annual change in mortality assessed by logarithmic regression coefficient in men aged 35 to 64 years was − 5.7% (p = 0.002) and in age group ≥ 65 years it was − 2.9% (p = 0.001); in women, the change in mortality was − 7.2% (p = 0.006) and − 2.5% (p = 0.03), respectively.